 Disclaimer: I've tried to write in VB.NET, which isn't my language - I've not done any VB since version 3, so please be aware that there may be errors in the syntax.

 To get the data from the database create a stored procedure that is similar to this:

 -- This should always return zero or one records only.

 SELECT RecordId, Allowed, Name, Surname, Class, Email, UserName, Password, Skin, ImagePath

 GO Then in your .NET application some code like this:

 cmd.CommandType = CommandType.StoredProcedure

-' For consistency the parameters should be in the same order they appear in the stored procedure
+' the fields in the same order in the stored procedure.

 "If a man empties his purse into his head, no man can take it away from him, for an investment in knowledge pays the best interest." -- Joseph E. O'Donnell

 Not getting the response you want from a question asked in an online forum: How to Ask Questions the Smart Way!